 (3) The Council may, on the application of an occupational association, approve a scheme prepared under this section.

+(4) A scheme prepared under this section may indicate an intention to operate as a scheme of this jurisdiction only, or of this jurisdiction and another jurisdiction.

+[Section 20 amended by No. 3 of 2010 s.
+13.]

 21. Notifying the public

-Before approving a scheme, the Council must publish a notice in a daily newspaper circulating throughout Western Australia —
+(1) Before approving a scheme, the Council must publish a notice in a daily newspaper circulating throughout Western Australia —